r4ppz/research-repo-docs/docs/research_repo_spec.md

 );
 ```

-For the full database migration, see the [Database Schema](/docs/database.md).
+For the full database migration, see the [Database/Flyway](/docs/database.md).

 ---